Poker Hand Rankings: All 10 Hands Decoded with Examples | FunFarm

 Knowing the hand rankings is the foundation of learning poker.
 They determine who wins the pot at showdown, so the very first thing every new player studies is poker hand rankings in order of strength.

-Poker Hand Ranking Chart
+Poker Hand Rankings Chart

-Now let’s discuss each combination individually.
+Now, let's discuss each hand individually.

-What Each Poker Hand Means
+What Every Hand Means in Poker

 High Card

-What Is a Kicker in Poker
+What is a Kicker in Poker

 Let's look at an example.